 However, monitoring blood glucose levels is a must to prevent hypoglycemia.
 This is especially crucial for those relying on insulin injections and oral diabetes pills as the blood sugar-lowering effect is doubled in their systems.

-Benefits of Exercise on Diabetes and Insulin Levels
+What are the Benefits of Exercise on Diabetes and Insulin Levels

 Lots of studies have proven the benefits of exercise on diabetes.
 Some notable ones include:

-- Low-volume HIIT (high-intensity interval training) paired with 12 minutes of weekly high-intensity exercise has shown to improve liver fat, blood glucose levels, and cardiorespiratory fitness in people with type 2 diabetes in a randomized controlled trial conducted in Sydney in 2019.
+Low-volume HIIT (high-intensity interval training) paired with 12 minutes of weekly high-intensity exercise has been shown to improve liver fat, blood glucose levels, and cardiorespiratory fitness in people with type 2 diabetes in a randomized controlled trial conducted in Sydney in 2019.

 The Best Time to Exercise